SamyakMishra072/PCC-CS391/README.md

 > 📌 All codes are written in **C language**, following a modular and clean coding style for better readability.

-> Each folder contains relevant `.c` source files along with necessary comments explaining the logic and approach.

 ## 🛠️ How to Use

 1. Clone the repository: